 What outcomes are expected?

-• Findings consisting of patterns of effective discursive strategies used to negotiate, influence, resist, or come to agreement.
+• Findings consisting of effective discursive strategies used to raise a new issue, negotiate, influence, resist, or come to agreement.

-• Training workshops on decision-making and influence for sustainability in organisations will be delivered to sustainability practitioners.
+• Practical training workshops on negotiating and influencing for sustainability in organisations for professionals.